Has any Seattle athlete topped what Seahawks’ Russell Wilson, Storm’s Breanna Stewart are doing right now?

 Seahawks quarterback Russell Wilson isn’t simply having the best start of his career — he is on track for a historical NFL season.
-Storm forward Breanna Stewart isn’t simply a newly crowned WNBA champion, she established herself as the supreme queen of the women’s basketball world.
+Storm forward Breanna Stewart isn’t simply a newly crowned WNBA champion — she established herself as the supreme queen of the women’s basketball world.

 One has a quarterback rating of 136.7 and 16 touchdown passes through four games.
 The other averaged 28.3 points in a three-game sweep over the Aces in the WNBA Finals.